 Dr Hulley is a university lecturer in Musculoskeletal Sciences based in the Nuffield Department of Orthopaedics, Rheumatology and Musculoskeletal Sciences and a Tutorial Fellow of St Hilda’s College.
 Since moving to Oxford, Dr Hulley has been awarded a number of fellowships and research grants including a 5 year Arthritis Research UK Fellowship in 2004 and a 5 year Research Councils UK Fellowship.
 The research group that she leads explores cell signalling in bone and joint degeneration and regeneration with a focus on tendon biology.

 Dr Hulley was born in Zimbabwe and gained her developmental biology PhD at the University of Cape Town, South Africa.

-With close to 2,500 alumni across Sub-Saharan Africa, Oxford has alumni groups based in Ghana, Kenya, Mauritius, Nigeria, South Africa and Zimbabwe.
+With almost 3,000 alumni across Sub-Saharan Africa, Oxford has alumni groups based in Ghana, Kenya, Mauritius, Nigeria, South Africa, Uganda, Tanzania and Zimbabwe.

-A number of key historical political figures in post-independence Africa were educated at Oxford.
-These include two former presidents and one former prime minister of Ghana:
+A number of key historical political figures in post-independence Africa and key academics were educated at Oxford.
+These include:

-Nigeria’s most famous Oxford graduate is General Emeka Ojukwa, who led the ill-fated secessionist struggle of Biafra shortly after Nigerian independence.
+- General Emeka Ojukwa, led the ill-fated secessionist struggle of Biafra shortly after Nigerian independence

-- Zimbabwe born Aaron Sloman, a pioneering thinker in the area of artificial intelligence
+- Aaron Sloman, Zimbabwe-born pioneering thinker in the area of artificial intelligence